Flaconi/coding-challenges/devops-engineer/terraform-aws.md

 ## Terraform module

-Create a stand-alone Terraform module (in its own directory, github or Terraform module registry), which is able to do the following:
+Create a stand-alone Terraform module (e.g.: in its own directory, github or similar), which is able to do the following:

 * Provision a VPC with private and public subnets